OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Creating a new Content type
 ================================================================================

-Content types define the structure and fields of a specific kind of content (e.g. the content type *Capital* contains the fields "name" and "location" to generate content elements for the respective capitals displayed on the map).
+Content types define the structure and fields of a specific content (e.g. the content type *Capital* contains the fields "name" and "location" to generate content elements for the respective capitals displayed on the map).
-To create a new content type, just follow the steps below.
+To create a new content type, follow the steps below.

 * Choose :menuselection:`Structure --> Content types` from the menu bar and click on **Add content type**